Select Page

 About Us

-Jeff Reisig is the District Attorney of Yolo County, which is one of California’s fifty-eight counties, located in Northern California, between the San Francisco Bay Area and Sacramento.
-Reisig has served as a prosecutor for nearly 28 years and has been the county’s chief elected law enforcement official since 2007, making him one of California’s longest serving district attorneys.
+Melinda Aiello is the District Attorney of Yolo County, which is one of California’s fifty-eight counties, located in Northern California, between the San Francisco Bay Area and Sacramento.
+Aiello has served as a prosecutor for 29 years.
+Prior to becoming District Attorney, Aiello was the Chief Deputy District Attorney in Yolo County.
+She came to Yolo County in December 2015 as an Assistant Chief.

-During his tenure as DA, Reisig has focused intently on advocating for victims of crime and pursuing a balanced approach to public safety.
-Through strategic methods designed to enhance offender accountability and reduce violent crime, while also embracing innovative programs to help those suffering from serious addiction and mental illness, Reisig has achieved a rare equilibrium in ensuring safe communities and successfully reducing the criminal justice footprint.
+As District Attorney, she will pursue a balanced approach to public safety.
+Through strategic methods designed to enhance offender accountability and reduce violent crime, while also embracing innovative programs to help those suffering from serious addiction and mental illness.

-Reisig was the first prosecutor in the nation to launch a third-party hosted data-transparency portal in collaboration with the national nonprofit organization, Measures for Justice.
-The portal provides the public nearly unrestricted access to criminal justice data from his office, while also giving community members a platform to directly share their findings and engage policy makers and the media on the data.
+Aiello supports diversion of criminal cases from the traditional justice system by embracing Restorative Justice in appropriate misdemeanor and felony cases.
+She will continue to publish case data in continued collaboration with non-profit, Measures for Justice, who independently verify the data.
+The portal provides the public nearly unrestricted access to criminal justice data from her office, while also giving community members a platform to directly share their findings and engage policy makers and the media on the data.

 Education:

-B.S. – University of California at Davis – Agricultural and Managerial Economics
+B.A. – University of California at Davis – Political Science and Sociology

 Vision, Mission, Values, Strategic Priorities